ygorcosta/wedeploy.com/ui/src/pages/blog/starting-an-iot-platform-with-wedeploy.md

 ##### Displaying data

 At that point I had built two services: a Java REST API developed with `Spring Boot`, and a [WeDeploy Data service](http://wedeploy.com/docs/data) for persistence.
 Then I wanted to display the metrics in a web interface.
-So, I created a third WeDeploy service, [Hosting](http://wedeploy.com/docs/hosting), which allows uploading static files, such as HTML, CSS and Javascript, and gave it the name `ui`.
+So, I created a third WeDeploy service, [Hosting](http://wedeploy.com/docs/hosting), which allows uploading static files, such as HTML, CSS and JavaScript, and gave it the name `ui`.
 Bellow is the `container.json` file that I made to impliment the [Hosting Service](http://wedeploy.com/docs/hosting).

 ```application/json
 {